Here's a set of questions from readers:

 - What can you do to make a clock more accurate?
 There is an excellent book entitled "Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time", by Dava Sobel, that discusses the creation of extremely accurate mechanical clocks to find a ship's longitude.
 Creating accurate mechanical clocks that can live on a ship (unlike a pendulum clock...) was a real challenge!

 - How does the moon phase dial on a grandfather clock work?
 The moon phase dial works just like the hands of the clock do.
 The minute hand on a clock moves at the rate of one revolution every hour.
 The hour hand moves at one revolution every 12 hours.
 The moon phase dial moves at a rate of one revolution every 56 days or so.
 The moon's cycle is 28 days, and the moon phase dial generally has two moons painted on it.

-For more information on pendulums, timekeeping and related topics, check out the links on the next page.
+For more information on pendulums, timekeeping and related topics, check out the links below.